egladman/wombat-pcb/README.md

 #### Rev C

 - Multiple bottom rows now supported.
-- Backlighting (Alphas only)
+- Backlighting Support (Alphas only)
 - Additional pinouts (three LEDs) are broken out for the Proton-C and Elite-C. The Pro Micro can't utilize these pins since we're maxing out the pins.
 These LEDs are intended to be used as layer indicators.

 #### Rev B

-- Backlighting
+- Backlighting Support
 - Pro Micro low profile mount.
 Every `0.1mm` counts.

+### Known Issues

+#### Rev B

+- The LED through holes on top row are slightly misaligned.
+Be patient when inserting the anode.

 ### Layout